-The IRS is very aggressive in their collection attempts for past due payroll tax liability.
+The IRS is very aggressive in their collection attempts for the past due payroll tax liability.
 The penalties assessed on delinquent payroll tax liability or filings can dramatically increase the total amount owed in a matter of months.
-We believe that it is critical to have a CPA, Attorney, or Enrolled Agent represent taxpayers in how to reduce your payroll tax liability in these types of situations.
+We believe that it is critical to have an Accountant, Attorney, or Enrolled Agent represent taxpayers in how to reduce your payroll tax liability in these types of situations.
 How you answer the first five questions asked by the IRS may determine whether you stay in business or are liquidated by the IRS.
 You should avoid meeting with any IRS representatives regarding past due payroll tax liability or any tax until you have met with an accountant to discuss your options.

 IRS Payroll Tax Liability Liens

 The IRS can make your life miserable by filing federal tax liens so you need a CPA who knows how to reduce your payroll tax liability.
-Past due payroll taxes often trigger Federal Tax Liens which are public record that indicate you have a payroll tax liability.
+Past due payroll taxes often trigger Federal Tax Liens which are public records that indicate you have a payroll tax liability.
 They are filed with the County Clerk in the county from which you or your business operates.
 Because they are public records they will show up on your credit report.
 This often makes it difficult for a taxpayer to obtain any financing on an automobile or a home.
 Federal Tax Liens also can tie up your personal property and real estate.
 Once a Federal Tax Lien is filed against your property you cannot sell or transfer the property without a clear title.
-Often taxpayers find themselves in a Catch-22 where they have property that they would like to borrow against, but because of the Federal Tax Lien, they cannot get a loan.
+Often taxpayers find themselves in a Catch-22 where they have a property that they would like to borrow against, but because of the Federal Tax Lien, they cannot get a loan.
 Consult a CPA on how to reduce tax liability and remove the tax liens.

 IRS Payroll Tax Liability Levy

-An IRS levy is the actual action taken by the IRS to past due payroll taxes.
+An IRS levy is the actual action taken by the IRS to the past due to payroll taxes.
 For example, the IRS can issue a bank levy to obtain your cash in savings and checking accounts.
 Or the IRS can levy your wages or accounts receivable to satisfy the payroll tax liability.
 The person, company, or institution that is served the levy must comply or face their own IRS problems.
-The additional paperwork this person, company or institution is faced with to comply with the levy, usually causes the taxpayer’s relationship to suffer with the person being levied.
+The additional paperwork this person, company or institution is faced with to comply with the levy, usually causes the taxpayer’s relationship to suffering from the person being levied.
 Levies should be avoided at all costs and are usually the result of poor or no communication with the IRS or a CPA on how to reduce payroll tax liability.

 When the IRS levies a bank account, the levy is only for the particular day the levy is received by the bank.
-The bank is required to remove whatever amount is available in your account that day (up to the amount of the past due payroll taxes) and send it to the IRS in 21 days unless notified otherwise by the IRS.
+The bank is required to remove whatever amount is available in your account that day (up to the amount of the past due to payroll taxes) and send it to the IRS in 21 days unless notified otherwise by the IRS.
 This type of levy does not affect any future deposits made into your bank account unless the IRS issues another Bank Account Levy for the payroll tax liability.

 An IRS Wage Levy is different.
 Wage levies are filed with your employer and remain in effect until the IRS notifies the employer that the wage levy has been released.
 Most wage levies take so much money from the taxpayer’s paycheck that the taxpayer doesn’t have enough money to live on.